-Press the navigation keys to go to the entry fields.
+- Et | - Press the navigation keys to go to the entry fields.
 Use the arrow keys to navigate within an entry field.
 To open pop-down menus, press the GOTO key.

-In a table that already has lines, you cannot change the table properties Name and Column type.
+In a table that already contains lines you can not change the table properties Name and Column type.
 Once you have deleted all lines, you can change these properties.
 If required, create a backup copy of the table beforehand.